AbhinavMir/shipcap/README.md

 `shipcap` is a simple command-line tool that allows you to securely transfer files between your local machine and a remote server using the SCP (Secure Copy Protocol) over SSH.
 It is designed to make file transfers easy and secure.

+> ‼ You might have to run `make install` as root to install the binary in `/usr/local/bin`.
+If you're not comfortable with this, you can check [shipcap.c](./shipcap.c) and compile the binary yourself and use it as you wish.

 ## Features

 - **Push Files**: Upload local files to a remote server.